Tyra Sanchez: Retirement and return

-On October 3, 2019, after a period of inactivity, Ross released an apology statement on his social media accounts, taking responsibility for his past actions.
-"I humbly apologize for online behavior I displayed in recent year," he stated.
-"Though it represents emotions I may have felt, it does represent my true character.
-I failed you and I know I am not much better than that….. it's who I am and it is who I choose to be."
-In explaining the reason behind his behavior, he said that "The judgement, criticism, and opinion I received daily really affected my vibe and it started to control my environment...
+On October 8, 2019, after a period of inactivity, Ross released an apology statement on his social media accounts, taking responsibility for his past actions.
+"I humbly apologize for the online behavior I have displayed in recent years," he stated.
+"Though it represents emotions I may have felt, it does not represent my true character.
+I have failed you and I know that I am much better than that.... it's not who I am and it is not who I choose to be."
+In explaining the reasons behind his behavior, he said that "The judgement, criticism, and opinions I received daily really affected my vibes and it began to control my environment...
 I was on an extreme roller coaster of emotions.
-So many up and too many down.
-Exhausted, I was ready to get off the ride."
+So many ups and too many downs.
+Exhausted, I was just ready to get off the ride."

-Just over five month later, Ross publicly announced his decision to quit drag, stating on his official Instagram page, "For those who may be asking, Tyra Sanchez has fulfilled his purpose in my life.
+Just over five months later, Ross publicly announced his decision to quit drag, stating on his official Instagram page, "For those who may be asking, Tyra Sanchez has fulfilled her purpose in my life.
 I, James Ross, no longer want to be referred to as Tyra, Tyra Sanchez, her, she, girl, or queen."

-On September 14, 2021, Ross announced a return to drag, now under the name "King Tyra", exclusively on his OnlyFans.
-On January 19, 2023, Tyra announced her comeback tour, Club Tyra, visiting nineteen cities across the United States.
+On September 14, 2022, Ross announced his return to drag, now under the name "King Tyra", exclusively on his OnlyFans.
+On January 26, 2023, Tyra announced her comeback tour, Club Tyra, visiting nineteen cities across the United States.

 Exposed interview

-In a May 2023 Exposed interview with Joseph Shepherd, Ross shared he has accepted people calling him Tyra Sanchez, even with his new drag name being King Tyra.
-Ross expressed the wish that people not refer to him as “queen”, which is why he rebranded as King Tyra.
+In an April 2023 Exposed interview with Joseph Shepherd, Ross shared he has accepted people calling him Tyra Sanchez, even with his new drag name being King Tyra.
+Ross expressed the wish that people not refer to him as "queen", which is why he rebranded as King Tyra.
 In the interview, he named Michelle Visage as antagonistic to him early on, publicly opposing his Drag Race win.
 Ross stated he believes RuPaul supported his win at the time, despite producers and sponsorships opposing it.
-Ross claimed that he was banned from Drag Con, asked to write an apology stating he does not condone violence.
+Ross claimed that he was never banned from DragCon, but rather asked to write an apology stating he does not condone violence.
 Allegedly, Ross did so but World of Wonder rejected the statement.
 He has not had contact with them since.
-When asked if he'd ever go on Drag Race again, Ross responded, “If you met Tina Turner, would you ever ask her, ‘Will you please get back with Ike?’
-If you met a 15-year-old girl, would you ever ask her, ‘Would you please go with R. Kelly?’
-Why do you guys keep asking me to go back to my abuse?”
+When asked if he would ever go on Drag Race again, Ross responded, "If you met Tina Turner, would you ever ask her, 'Will you please get back with Ike?'
+If you met a 15-year-old girl, would you ever ask her, 'Would you please go with R. Kelly?'
+Why do you guys keep asking me to go back to my abuser?"